sonic-net/SONiC/doc/platform/common_config.md

 In the updated 0.2 version, the script will check the platform specific config file.
 If it is yml based, it will merge common broadcom-sonic-{$chip_name}.config.bcm file with the existing platform specific config.yml file.

 In order to support common config overwriting the platform config feature in updated version 0.2.
 We propose a option for supporting properties of common config overwriting to the Platform config.
-The properties of common config in the High Inheritance Precedence section have the high priority than the platform specfic config and will merge and overwrite to the platform config.
-As the following example, the properties of common config in the High Inheritance Precedence section will overwirte the platform specifc config during the merged process.
+The properties of common config in the High Inheritance Precedence section have the high priority than the platform specific config that will merge and overwrite the platform config.
+However, the properties of common config in the Low Inheritance Precedence section have the low priority than the platofrm specific config that will not merge and overwrite to the platform config if duplication properties present.
+As the following example, the properties of common config in the High Inheritance Precedence section will overwirte the platform specifc config during the merged process.However, the properties in the Low Inheritance Precedence section will not.

 ```
 /device/broadcom/x86_64-broadcom_common/x86_64-broadcom_b27/broadcom-sonic-td3.config.bcm
 [Low Inheritance Precedence]